 1– But understand this, that in the last days there will come times of difficulty.
 2– For people will be lovers of self, lovers of money, proud, arrogant, abusive, disobedient to their parents, ungrateful, unholy, 3– heartless, unappeasable, slanderous, without self-control, brutal, not loving good, 4– treacherous, reckless, swollen with conceit, lovers of pleasure rather than lovers of God, 5– having the appearance of godliness, but denying its power.
 Avoid such people.

-“Anger is Evil and Evil causes Sin; Sin is against God’s Will.
-God’s will is for us to be like His Son, Jesus Christ.”
+“It is said that anger is evil, and sin is against God’s Will.
+That is why God wants us to be like His Son, Jesus Christ.”

-Light reveals that which has been hidden in darkness and it also provides good vibes that are needed for the giving of life.
+Light reveals what has been hidden in darkness and it also provides good vibes that are needed for the giving of life.
 Darkness, however, refers to all that is against God.
-That is why in 1 John 1:1, the Apostle John says, “God is Light: in Him there is no darkness at all!”
+This is why the Apostle John says in 1 John 1:5, “God is Light: in Him there is no darkness at all!”

 Isaiah 9:2 – English Standard Version